-- Don’t leave it outdoors if there’s a threat of frost.
+- Do not leave it outdoors if there is a threat of frost.

 Pumpkins for carving are strictly for show.
-If you’re going to be using your pumpkins for cooking and baking, you want the sweetest pumpkins you can find.
+If you are going to be using your pumpkins for cooking and baking, you will want the sweetest pumpkins you can find.
 A smooth, creamy texture is important too.
-And having an outer shell on your pumpkin that doesn’t require a power tool to remove is a nice plus.
+And, choosing a pumpkin with an outer shell that does not require a power tool to remove is a nice plus.

 Tips for Picking a Great Pumpkin for Eating

-- The smaller varieties are favored for cooking.
+The smaller pumpkin varieties are favored for cooking.
 They have denser flesh with a smooth texture and a higher sugar content.
-Cooking pumpkins usually weigh in between 4 -8 pounds.
+Cooking pumpkins usually weigh between 4 to 8 pounds.

-- Pumpkin shells get dull as they age, but the flesh should remain intact and can even get sweeter.
-Don’t shy away from a dull pumpkin unless it is also bruised or blemished.
+- Pumpkin shells get dull as they age, but the flesh usually remains intact and gets sweeter.
+Do not shy away from a dull pumpkin unless it is bruised or blemished.